kum4r2k/covid19/README.md

 # Analysing COVID-19 pandemic in India using python

 This is an original project that I have worked on myself alone.
 I have included the dataset used named "covid2.csv", it was updated to till August 2020.

+Matplotlib, panda and numpy libraries are required along with python3 installed to run the file "graph.py".
+To run it simply run the command "python3 graph.py" in your shell in the directory you cloned these files.

 This is a small project, it is not maintained regularly.
 The project looks promising if more data is available pubicly in India.
 I am listing the various sources below.

     1. COVID-19 cases, deaths and cured/discharged data as of August 7th, 2020 “https://www.mygov.in/corona-data/covid19-statewise-status/”
     2. Population of Indian states as reported in the 2011 census http://statisticstimes.com/demographics/population-of-indian-states.php